 If roxadustat is approved and launched commercially, competing drugs are expected to include ESAs, particularly in those patient segments where ESAs are used.
-Currently available ESAs include epoetin alfa (EPOGEN ®, marketed by Amgen Inc. in the U.S., Procrit ® and Erypo ®/Eprex ®, marketed by Johnson Inc., and Espo ® marketed by Kyowa Hakko Kirin in Japan and China), darbepoetin (Amgen/Kyowa Hakko Kirin's Aranesp ® and NESP ®) and Mircera ® marketed by Hoffmann-La Roche ("Roche") outside of the U.S. and by Vifor Pharma ("Vifor"), a Roche licensee, in the U.S. and Puerto Rico, as well as biosimilar versions of these currently marketed ESA products.
-ESAs have been used in the treatment of anemia in CKD for more than 20 years, serving a significant majority of DD-CKD patients.
-While NDD-CKD patients who are not under the care of nephrologists, including those with diabetes and hypertension, do not typically receive ESAs and are often left untreated, some patients under nephrology care may be receiving ESA therapy.
+Currently available ESAs include epoetin alfa (EPOGEN ®, marketed by Amgen Inc. in the U.S., Procrit ® and Erypo ®/Eprex ®, marketed by Johnson & Johnson Inc., and Espo ® marketed by Kyowa Hakko Kirin in Japan and China), darbepoetin (Amgen/Kyowa Hakko Kirin's Aranesp ® and NESP ®) and Mircera ® marketed by Hoffmann-La Roche ("Roche") outside of the U.S. and by Vifor Pharma, a Roche licensee, in the U.S. and Puerto Rico, as well as biosimilar versions of these currently marketed ESA products.
+ESAs have been used in the treatment of anemia in CKD for more than 20 years, serving a significant majority of dialysis CKD patients.
+While non-dialysis CKD patients who are not under the care of nephrologists, including those with diabetes and hypertension, do not typically receive ESAs and are often left untreated, some patients under nephrology care may be receiving ESA therapy.
 It may be difficult to encourage healthcare providers and patients to switch to roxadustat from products with which they have become familiar.

 We may also face competition from potential new anemia therapies currently in clinical development, including in those patient segments not currently addressed by ESAs.
-Companies such as GlaxoSmithKline plc ("GSK"), Bayer Corporation ("Bayer"), Akebia Therapeutics, Inc. ("Akebia"), and Japan Tobacco Inc., are currently developing HIF prolyl hydroxylase ("HIF-PH") inhibitors for anemia in CKD indications.
-Akebia has completed enrollment in its global Phase 3 studies in NDD-CKD and DD-CKD, while conducting additional Phase 1 and Phase 2 studies.
-In Japan, Mitsubishi Tanabe Pharmaceutical Corporation ("Mitsubishi Tanabe"), Akebia's collaboration partner, submitted an NDA in July 2019 for treatment of anemia in CKD patients on dialysis and not on dialysis, supported by the Phase 3 studies conducted by Mitsubishi Tanabe in Japan.
-GSK is conducting global Phase 3 studies in NDD-CKD and DD-CKD.
-In Japan, GSK submitted an NDA in August 2019 for the treatment of patients with renal anemia due to CKD.
+Companies that are currently developing hypoxia-inducible factor ("HIF") prolyl hydroxylase ("HIF-PH") inhibitors for anemia in CKD indications include GlaxoSmithKline plc ("GSK"), Bayer Corporation ("Bayer"), Akebia Therapeutics, Inc. ("Akebia"), Japan Tobacco, and Zydus Cadila.
+Akebia is currently conducting Phase 3 studies in CKD patients on dialysis and not on dialysis, as well as a Phase 2 study evaluating pharmacokinetics and pharmacodynamics in dialysis patients with three-times weekly versus once-a-day dosing.
+Akebia expects to complete these studies by August 2020.
+In Japan, Mitsubishi Tanabe Pharmaceutical Corporation, Akebia's collaboration partner, submitted an NDA for treatment of anemia in dialysis and non-dialysis CKD patients in July 2019, and is awaiting an approval decision later in 2020.
+GSK is also conducting global Phase 3 studies in CKD patients on dialysis and not on dialysis, and expects to complete those studies by March 2022.
 GSK and Kyowa Hakko Kirin announced in November 2018 that the two companies signed a strategic commercialization deal in Japan for daprodustat.
-Bayer has completed global Phase 2 studies and announced in May 2017 its HIF-PH inhibitor is now in continued development in Japan only, and its Japan Phase 3 studies in NDD-CKD and DD-CKD are expected to complete in the second half of 2019.
-Japan Tobacco Inc. is also conducting Phase 3 studies in NDD-CKD and DD-CKD in Japan only.
-Some of these product candidates may enter the market prior to roxadustat.
+GSK submitted a Japan NDA for treatment of anemia in dialysis and non-dialysis in August 2019 and is awaiting approval later in 2020.
+Bayer has completed global Phase 2 studies and its HIF-PH inhibitor is now in Phase 3 development in CKD populations on dialysis and not on dialysis in Japan.
+Japan Tobacco submitted an NDA for treatment of anemia associated with CKD in Japan in November 2019, supported by the six Phase 3 studies conducted in CKD patients on dialysis and not on dialysis and non-dialysis CKD patients in India in 2019.